QubesOS/qubes-doc/HCL.md

 If you have problems with your hardware, please send the 'HCL Support Files' as well (the .cpio.gz file)

-**Note:** The HCL Support Files may contains many details about your hardware - including serial numbers.
+**Note:** The 'HCL Support Files' are contains many details about your hardware - including serial numbers.